Asthma is a challenging condition. It can affect all

 most, of your and your child's anxiety.

-Family therapy, such as counseling, may be helpful to children with
+Family therapy, such as counseling, may be helpful to children who have

 asthma.
 A review of studies showed that